Aori297/Aori297/README.md

 ---

 ## What I *Pretend* to Work On:
-- **Game Development**: Currently making a personal project—a 2D platformer where you help Kira, the world’s most incompetent keykeeper, retrace her steps.
+- **Game Development**: Currently making a personal project a 2D platformer where you help Kira, the world’s most incompetent keykeeper, retrace her steps.
 (Spoiler: She still doesn’t have the key.)
 - **Game Design**: Trying to craft a masterpiece, but it’s mostly just me fixing one bug while creating five more.

 ---